 Cashflow risk - The risk of a shortfall of liquid assets relative to the immediate liabilities.
-The Trustees and their advisers will manage the Scheme's cash flows taking into account the timing of future payments, and may borrow over the short-term in order to minimise the probability that this occurs.
+The Trustee and their advisers will manage the Scheme's cash flows taking into account the timing of future payments and may borrow over the short-term in order to minimise the probability that this occurs.

 Demographic risk - Demographic factors include the uncertainty surrounding mortality projections such as future improvements in mortality experience.
-The Trustees will measure liabilities using mortality assumptions recommended by the Scheme actuary.
+The Trustee will measure liabilities using mortality assumptions recommended by the Scheme Actuary.

-Manager risk - The failure by the Fiduciary Manager to achieve the rate of investment return assumed by the Trustees.
-This issue has been considered by the Trustees on the initial appointment of the Fiduciary Manager and thereafter will be considered as part of the investment review procedures the Trustees have put in place.
+Manager risk - The failure by the Fiduciary Manager to achieve the rate of investment return assumed by the Trustee.
+This issue has been considered by the Trustee on the initial appointment of the Fiduciary Manager and thereafter will be considered as part of the investment review procedures the Trustee has put in place.

-Concentration risk - The risk that the performance of any single asset class or single investment that constituted a significant proportion of the assets would disproportionately influence the Trustees' ability to meet the objectives.
-The Trustees have delegated diversification to the Fiduciary Manager and will monitor it on a regular basis.
+Concentration risk - The risk that the performance of any single asset class or single investment that constituted a significant proportion of the assets would disproportionately influence the ability of the Trustee to meet the objectives.
+The Trustee has delegated diversification to the Fiduciary Manager and will monitor it on a regular basis.

 Credit risk - The risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Trustees limit the risk by restricting the Scheme's exposure to investments with a high credit risk and by ensuring that credit risk is well diversified across a number of counterparties.
+The Trustee limits the risk by restricting the Scheme's exposure to investments with high credit risk and by ensuring that credit risk is well diversified across a number of counterparties.

 Market risk - The risk that the fair value or the future cash flows of a financial instrument will fluctuate because of changes in market prices.
 This includes the risk of changes in interest rates, inflation and currency rates.
-The Trustees will monitor the performance and ratio of assets in relation to these risks.
+The Trustee will monitor the performance and ratio of assets in relation to these risks.

-The Trustees will keep these risks under regular review.
-The management of investment risk is a function of the asset allocation and diversification strategies and implementation of that strategy is delegated to the Fiduciary Manager.
+The Trustee will keep these risks under regular review.
+The management of investment risk is a function of the asset allocation and diversification strategies, and implementation of that strategy is delegated to the Fiduciary Manager.